amireh/divinity_planner/README.md

 # divinity_planner

-This is a character planner/builder application for Divinity: Original Sin.
+This is a character planner/builder web application for Divinity: Original Sin.
+The application is available at www.divinityplanner.tk.

 ## Hacking